Caswill History, Family Crest & Coats of Arms

 Important Dates for the Caswill family

 This web page shows only a small excerpt of our Caswill research.
-Another 60 words (4 lines of text) covering the years 1296, 1373, 1603, 1296, 1688, 1743, 1710, 1713, 1713, 1715, 1654, 1712, 1709, 1557 and 1623 are included under the topic Early Caswill History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1296, 1373, 1603, 1560, 1572, 1688, 1743, 1710, 1713, 1713, 1715, 1654, 1712, 1709, 1557 and 1623 are included under the topic Early Caswill History in all our PDF Extended History products and printed products wherever possible.

 Caswill Spelling Variations